8.4 Eliminate Options With Rule Evidence

 Test Your Knowledge

-Which is the best basis for eliminating an answer in constructed-language practice?
+What is the best basis for eliminating an answer in a constructed-language item?

 A